ember-template-lint/ember-template-lint/docs/rule/no-whitespace-within-word.md

 <div>Yes&nbsp;I am.</div>
 ```

+This rule uses the heuristic of letter, whitespace character, letter, whitespace character, letter which makes it a good candidate for most use cases, but not ideal for some languages (such as Japanese).

 ### Migration

 The rule's RegExp-based detection mechanism can be used within a codebase to identify potential instances where in-line whitespace-within-word formatting will result in an F32-related loss of meaningful sequence.
 Flags / violations largely need to be diagnosed / addressed on a case-by-case basis, but the WCAG-approved vehicle for controlling letter-spacing within a word is CSS styling -- specifically, the implementation of [WCAG Technique C8: Using CSS letter-spacing to control spacing within a word](https://www.w3.org/WAI/WCAG21/Techniques/css/C8).